Bulgur: Culinary uses

 Bulgur does not require cooking, although it can be included in cooked dishes; soaking in water is all that is needed.

-Coarse bulgur is used to make pottages, while the medium and fine grains are used for breakfast cereals, salads such as kısır, pilavs, breads, and in dessert puddings such as kheer.
+Coarse bulgur is used to make pottages, while the medium and fine grains are used as breakfast cereals, and in pilavs, breads, salads such as kısır, and dessert puddings such as kheer.
 Bulgur porridge is similar to frumenty, a cracked wheat porridge that was a staple of medieval cuisine.

 In breads, it adds a whole-grain component.
 It is a main ingredient in kibbeh and in tabbouleh salad.
 It is often used where rice or couscous could be used.
-In Indian and Pakistani cuisine, bulgur is often used as a cereal to make a porridge with milk and sugar, or a savory porridge with vegetables and spices.
-It can be used to accompany other dishes in the same way as pasta or rice; it may be mistaken for rice because it has a similar appearance, although the texture is different.
+It can be used to accompany other dishes in the same way as pasta or rice.

 Armenians prepare bulgur as a pilaf in chicken stock, with or without sautéed noodles, or cooked with tomatoes, onions, herbs and red pepper.
-The fine grind is used for making eetch, a bulgur salad similar to tabbouleh, prepared with tomato paste, fresh tomatoes, cucumbers, parsley, olive oil, and other salad ingredients to personal taste.
-Pomegranate molasses, which is sour and sweet, is commonly used instead of lemon juice to add tartness.
+Finely ground bulgur is used for making eetch, a salad similar to tabbouleh.

 In Greece, it is known as πλιγούρι (pligouri) and in Cyprus as πουρκούρι (pourkouri), where it is used to make κούπες (koupes, known as içli köfte in Turkish), a variety of kibbeh.
-It is deep-fried, with a crust made of fine bulgur, flour, oil, salt and egg, filled with ground meat (beef and/or pork), onions, parsley and spices.
+It is deep-fried, with a crust made of fine bulgur, flour, oil, salt and egg, filled with ground meat (beef, pork, or both), onions, parsley and spices.

-The Saudi Arabian version of bulgur, popular in Nejd and Al-Hasa, is known as jarish (جَريش).
+The Saudi Arabian version of bulgur, especially common in Nejd and Al-Hasa, is known as jarish (جَريش).

+Production and consumption

+A 2007 study published in the Journal of Food Engineering found that the consumption of bulgur in south-eastern Turkey was 2 and 2.5 times that of pasta and rice, respectively, with the average person consuming 25 kilograms of bulgur annually, and in the Levant, Arabia, Iran, and Iraq, it reached 30-35 kilograms annually.